plumber-cd/argocd-autoscaler/DESIGN.md

 ArgoCD is not really a spiky workload, and scaling it often due to sharding implementation is not really a good idea.
 So, we can probably use percentiles over large time frame.
-What exact percentile and over what exact time frame would largely depend on the user.
+What exact percentile and over what exact time frame would largely depend on the user, choice of metrics, normalization and aggregation choices, as well as final consensus algorithm.
-Do you want stable over provisioned setup?
-Give it a 99th percentile over a week.
-Do you like living on the edge?
-Give it a 50th percentile over a hour.
-Optimal values would probably be something in the middle.
-I am personally leaning towards 95th percentile over last 24h.

 Let's tweak queries accordingly.